 “It lacks punch through and through, and though the movie is noble in trying to explore the complicated relationship between Fox’s Jennifer and Seyfried’s Needy (as well as the underlying dynamics of high school female relationships), all of these elements get lost in the shuffle.
 There are simply too many disparate ideas working against each other”.
 Cinema Very Tasty

-“There is a lot of intelligent camp here, and some sharply observed characterizations (Brody in particular is wickedly funny).
+“There is a lot of intelligent camp here, and some sharply observed characterizations (Brody, in particular, is wickedly funny).
 Female empowerment would have been the obvious message here, with Jennifer’s bloody appetites stemming from a take-back-the-night scenario gone terribly awry (as in Teeth, a smart indie film from 2007), so it was a pleasure to see Cody and Kusama delving instead into the frequently disempowering effect of female friendships.”
-Mary Pols, Time
+Time

 Cast and characters:

 Megan Fox … Jennifer

 Adam Brody … Nikolai